 Browse by Category: Appetizers | Beef | Breads - Biscuits & Muffins | Casseroles | Desserts & Snacks | Drinks and Libations | Egg Dishes | Fish & Seafood | Gluten-Free | Lamb | Legumes | Other | Other Meats | Other Sides | Pasta | Pork | Poultry | Rabbit | Rice & Grains | Salads | Sandwiches | Sauces, Dressings & Condiments | Soups, Stews & Chili | Vegetables | Vegetarian

-Classic Caprese Salad – A simple way to get some sunshine in your mouth.
+A Classic Caprese Salad is a simple way to get some sunshine in your mouth.

 On individual plates, place one large tomato slice, top with basil and a slice of the mozzarella, repeat finishing with a tomato slice.
 Season with salt and pepper, drizzle with olive oil, sprinkle with additional basil, if desired and serve.

-A Classic Caprese Salad is so good when made with fresh heirloom tomatoes, fresh mozzarella, fresh basil and a little drizzle of fine olive oil over the top.
+A Classic Caprese Salad is so good when made with fresh heirloom tomatoes, fresh mozzarella, fresh basil, with a little drizzle of fine olive oil over the top.
 It’s so simple, it seems like it doesn’t need a recipe, but I’ve had some clunkers so here is the classic recipe, classically done.

 Yes, that’s over 150.